-All members of the investment team have a thorough understanding of Polus' ESG policy and ESG approach.
+All investment team members have a thorough understanding of Polus' ESG policy, ESG Procedures and ESG approach.
 The investment team receives an update whenever there is a significant policy update and following each ESG Policy Committee meeting.
-Additional ESG training where required is organised by our Head of ESG or MSCI ESG Research LLC, for example, to update the team on sector or regulatory developments.
+Additional ESG training, where required, is organised by our Head of ESG or MSCI ESG, for example, to update the team on sector or regulatory developments.